AndrewNordstrom/NYT_LetterBoxed_Solver/README.md

 - **Custom Puzzle**: Enter custom letters and click 'Solve' for solutions.

 ## Contributing
 Contributions are welcome!
-Please follow the standard fork, branch, commit, and pull request workflow.
+Please follow the standard fork, branch, commit, and pull request workflow